JeanJacquesRousseau/musicplz/README.md

 ## What you need
 This application was intented to run Ubuntu 16+
 You need to enable android debug bridge on your phone.
+You also need to modify some path in the musicplz.py file...
+I will be working on a new version soon to take care of this.

 ## How to use it